 Let's take a look at some of the best examples around the country:

 Urnes, Sogn og Fjordane

-This UNESCO World Heritage site was built in the 12th and 13th centuries and is an outstanding example of traditional Scandinavian wooden architecture.
+This UNESCO World Heritage site was built in the 12th and 13th centuries and is an outstanding example of traditional wooden architecture in Norway.
 It brings together traces of Celtic art, Viking traditions and Romanesque spatial structures.